madebr/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 	(or long long in C++) parameters, I've implemented off_t as a long long - with one notable exception.
 	This fixed intellisense and accommodates the CLR 64bit long implementation positioners: And then intellisense started	working correctly and made this a moot point - at least as far as intellisense is concerned.
- 3) off_t notable exception - SeekDelegate
+ 3) off_t notable exception - SeekDelegate, SeekHandleDelegate
 	Usually 2008clr functions are called by the callee, long long (clr 64bit long) can be marshaled and passed to libmpg123.
 The seek delegate is called directly by the libmpg123 seek functions - there isn't an opportunity to marshal the offending parameters.
 A library compiled in 32 bit will expect the SeekDelegate to have a 32bit